COVID-19 rapid antigen test: False negatives (low sensitivity)

 Although the specificity of RATs are high (98%-99%), in 2020 RATs were criticized for having a sensitivity as low as 50%; that is, if people with COVID-19 as determined by a positive PCR test were also tested with a RAT, about half the time the RAT would be negative.
 As of 2022, systematic reviews determined that the pooled sensitivities of RATs were 70%-72%.
 In one systematic review, the range of sensitivities across studies was 37%-90%.
-As WHO recommends RATs with "≥ 80% sensitivity", many RATs do not meet the WHO recommendation.
+As the World Health Organization (WHO) recommends RATs with "≥ 80% sensitivity", many RATs do not meet the WHO recommendation.

 In the systematic reviews, the sensitivity was higher for symptomatic people (76%-82%) than for asymptomatic people (57%-68%).
 RATs were more sensitive when samples had more viral load, as measured by a low PCR "cycle threshold," and less sensitive when the samples had less viral load.

 A 2022 study followed 225 adults and children with COVID-19 over 15 days using PCR tests, viral cultures, and home RATs.
 It found that the sensitivity of the RAT (Quidel QuickVue) increased from 0% two days prior to symptom onset or first positive PCR test to 77% four days after symptom onset or first positive PCR test, with an overall sensitivity of 50%.
 Compared with PCR tests collected the same day, the RAT sensitivity was 64%; compared with viral cultures collected the same day, the RAT sensitivity was 84%.
 The sensitivity of the RAT was lower in persons who were vaccinated against COVID-19 than in persons who were not vaccinated against COVID-19.